ferdiecode/Travel-Insurance-Prediction-Purwadhika-Capstone-Project-3/README.md

 To deal with the imbalance problem random oversampling was used and the metrics was compared before and after oversampling.
 Furthermore penalised and SMOTE was also used to check how was the model with balanced the oversampling.
 Afterwards the final model was tuned by adjusting the k neighbors, C and solver in the Logistic Regression with SMOTE model.

+## Conclusion and Recommendation

+From the analysis and modeling, we can see that the metrics are increasing after using balanced logistic regression and hyperparameter tuning with Recall as its best score.
+Recommendation to the business would be then to gather as much data as possible with the current model.
+Further feature engineering steps would be very helpful in enriching the model.